Glossary term

 In developing any kind of mitigation strategy, companies should consider the concept of a just transition to contextualise environmental and social action within a framework of social justice.

-Disregarding social trade offs when implementing a mitigation hierarchy strategy may cause clashes with relevant government policy as well as supplier/ customer and local community rights and priorities.
+Disregarding social trade offs when implementing a mitigation hierarchy strategy may cause clashes with relevant government policy as well as supplier or customer and local community rights and priorities.

 Is this page useful?